Safe Repositioning Patients in Healthcare: Techniques, Tools & Best Practice

 What Does Repositioning Include?

-How Is Repositioning Done?
+How Is Repositioning a Patient Done?

-• How many staff are helping
+• How many staff members are assisting

-• Any health problems that affect movement
+• Any health conditions that affect movement

 Steps usually include: